Table of Contents

 What is the University’s grievance process?

 The grievance process is the University’s formal process for investigating and adjudicating reports of prohibited conduct.
-It includes an investigation by the University’s Office of Equal Opportunity and Affirmative Action (EOAA), a potential for informal resolution, an opportunity for a live hearing, and an opportunity for an appeal.
+It includes an investigation by the University’s Office of Equal Opportunity & Title IX, a potential for informal resolution, an opportunity for a live hearing, and an opportunity for an appeal.

 EOAA or your campus Title IX office can explain the grievance process to you.
 You can ask the EOAA or your campus Title IX office about the grievance process without sharing any information about your experience.

 How do I initiate a University grievance process?

 You can initiate a University grievance process by filing a formal complaint.
 A formal complaint is a document filed by a complainant or signed by the Title IX Coordinator that: 1) alleges that an individual engaged in prohibited conduct toward a complainant; and 2) requests that the University investigate the allegation of prohibited conduct.

 A complainant files a formal complaint by submitting such a document to the campus Title IX office that contains the complainant’s physical or digital signature or otherwise indicates that the complainant is the individual filing the formal complaint.
 A formal complaint may be filed with the campus Title IX office in person, by mail, by e-mail, or through an online portal.
 However, we recommend that you contact EOAA to set-up a meeting with an EOAA associate if you would like to file a formal complainant.